About

 Can You Trademark Your Name as an Author or Performer?
 It Depends!

 Whether your name can function as a trademark depends on how you're using it.
-Federal law draws a meaningful distinction between a name that identifies who created something and one that identifies the source of a series of works.
+Federal law distinguishes between a name that identifies who created something and one that identifies the source of a series of works.

 March 19, 2026